CleverCloud/doc.clever-cloud.com/deploy/addon/elastic/kibana.md

 For example for Kibana 8.3.3:
 `CC_PRE_RUN_HOOK` = `curl https://raw.githubusercontent.com/sebartyr/custom-kibana-config/master/no-sso-8.3.3 | sh`

-Remember, you need to ask Clever Cloud Support team to enable superuser permissions to your user.
-Then, you could add some additional users with Kibana.
+Remember, you need to ask Clever Cloud Support team to grant superuser permissions to your user.
+After that, you will be able to add additional users via Kibana.

 ### Add custom domain name